 12-day guided tour of Tokyo, Tsumago, Kanazawa-Shi, Hiroshima-Shi and Kyoto; from $5,999 (land-only)

 Call a travel specialist: 1-866-667-4777

 Vietnam, Cambodia & the Riches of the Mekong (AmaWaterways)

 8-day river cruise from Ho Chi Minh City to Siem Reap (or reverse); from $3,951 based on Oct.
 16, 23 and 30, 2017 sailings in category C (AMA Travel extra on select sailings: Save $250 per person, plus $100 onboard credit per person)

 TO YOUR HEALTH

 Once you’ve consulted AMA Travel for your flights and hotel bookings, you should also consult your doctor or a travel-health specialist—at least six weeks before travelling abroad.
 You’ll want to ensure you’re immunized against viruses like Hepatitis A and B, measles and Japanese encephalitis, and know how to guard against other diseases for which vaccines don’t exist.
-AMA members save on travel-consultation fees, injection fees and more at Medicentres locations in Calgary and Edmonton.

 WE’VE GOT YOU COVERED